 Hydram is a leading supplier of sheet metal components, assemblies and light fabrications to customers throughout the UK.
+The metal fabrication company has become particularly successful in the railway rolling stock and trackside location case industries.
 The company provides the full range of subcontract engineering services, including laser cutting, metal bending, sheet metal fabrication, powder coating and assembly.

 Hydram is also certified to the following standards:

 - ISO 14001:2015 Environmental Standard